loll31/elog-ldap/README.md

 docker build -t elog-ldap .
 ```

-You can also get the images directly from docker, useful if you want to deploy directly
+You can also get the images directly from docker, useful if you want to deploy directly from Portainer by example...

 ```
 docker pull usinagaz/elog-ldap